na-parse/credparser/README.md

 # credparser Embedded Credential Parsing

-`credparser` is intended to provide automation systems with end-point credential requirements the ability to embed credential values in a non-plain-text format.
+`credparser` is intended to provide a light-weight credential embedding solution for scripting environments interacting with end-point REST or other API systems, while avoiding saving credentials in plain-text format.

 ## Quick Start